scds/text-analysis-1/born-dig.md

 ### Using clustering for post-OCR correction

 Generally, there tend to be too many clusters in tokenized, post-OCR texts to make merging a viable strategy to correct errors.
+Numerous "false positives" will be returned: tokens that are correctly spelled but may include punctuation in the cell, for example.
 You can, however, narrow down the number of clusters by using filters and facets - OpenRefine allows you to open the clustering menu directly from the facet area.

 <img src="assets/img/borndig_cluster-4.png" style="width: 50%; height: auto;" />